-18) A specifically details how you plan to find customers and to sell your product.
+18) A specifically details how you plan to find customers and sell your product.

 A) sales analysis

 B) business plan

 C) competitive strategy

 D) market strategy

 Answer: D

-Difficulty: Easy
+Diff: Easy

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

-19) Which of the following is not a community provider?
+19) Which of the following was not able to successfully implement a freemium business model?